gbv/jskos-server/README.md

 npm run reset -- --help
 ```

-For scripting, you can use the `yes` command to skip confirmation. **Make sure you know what you're doing!** Example: `yes | npm run reset -- test:uri`.
+For scripting, you can use the `yes` command to skip confirmation. **Make sure you know what you're doing!** Example: `yes | npm run reset -- urn:test:uri`.

 ## Usage